This post may contain affiliate links.

 The day before (WITHOUT part-roasting):

-• Cover and place in the fridge until you’re ready to cook.
+• Follow the recipe to the point where you toss the veg in honey, thyme and oil, and spread out on a lined baking tray.
+Cover and place in the fridge until you're ready to cook.

 Making ahead to freeze (NO part-roasting):

-• Put your vegetables on a tray lined with baking paper and freeze uncovered, making sure they’re not touching for at least 1 hour (this stops them from sticking together).
+• Follow the recipe to the point where you toss the veg in the honey, thyme and oil, and spread out on a lined baking tray.
+Freeze uncovered, making sure they're not touching, for at least 1 hour (this stops them from sticking together).

 Notes

-Servings: This recipe would feed roughly 4 people, depending on how many people have each and whether some are children.
+Servings: This recipe would feed roughly 6 people, depending on how many people have each and whether some are children.

-Oven Temperature: If you’re cooking these with your oven at a higher temperature (say 200C for Roast Potatoes) this is fine, but they may cook more quickly.
+Oven Temperature: If you’re cooking these with your oven at a higher temperature (say 200℃ for Roast Potatoes) this is fine, but they may cook more quickly.
 Also, put them on a lower shelf where the oven is slightly cooler if possible!

 Nutrition